kavia-common/simple-weather-viewer-32524-32654/weather_app_frontend/README.md

 ### Preferences
 - The selected temperature unit (°C/°F) is persisted across reloads using localStorage.
+- The selected theme mode (light/dark) is persisted across reloads using localStorage.
-- On first load (or if nothing is saved), the app defaults to metric (°C).
+- On first load (or if nothing is saved), the app defaults to metric (°C) and light mode.

+### Dark Mode
+- Toggle the sun/moon icon in the top-right to switch between themes.
+- The theme system uses CSS variables on the root with `[data-theme="dark"]` and smooth transitions.
+- Dark variants are applied for background, surface, text, muted text, card borders, and gradients to maintain accessible contrast.